The Playboy of the Western World: Performances

+In 1995, a production at Boise State University was directed by Richard Klautsch.
+It starred Roger Titmus, Isaac Perelson, Randy Davison, Sam Read and Sally Eames.

 In September 2007, the play returned to the Abbey in a modern adaptation by Bisi Adigun and Roddy Doyle.
 Set in a suburb of West Dublin, it tells the story of Christopher Malomo, a Nigerian refugee who claims to have killed his father with a pestle.
 In 2011, The Old Vic, in London, played host to a classic adaptation directed by John Crowley starring Robert Sheehan, Niamh Cusack and Ruth Negga.

 Adaptations

 Theatrical

-In 1912, Sil-Vara and Charles H. Fisher translated it into German as Der Held (literally 'hero') des Westerlands or Der Held der westlichen Welt and had it published by Georg Müller and performed at Max Reinhardt's Kammerspiele, Berlin, at the Neue Wiener Bühne in Vienna and at the Stadttheater in Münster.
-In 1973 the Irish language national theatre group Taibhdhearc na Gaillimhe produced an adaptation in the Irish language by Seán Ó Carra entitled Buachaill Báire an Domhain Thiar.Buachaill Baire an Domhain Thiar at doollee.com The play was adapted in 1984 by Trinidadian playwright Mustapha Matura, lifted out of turn of the century Ireland and set down in 1950s Trinidad, and retitled Playboy of the West Indies.
+In 1912, Sil-Vara and Charles H. Fisher translated the play into German as Der Held (literally 'hero') des Westerlands or Der Held der westlichen Welt and had it published by Georg Müller and performed at Max Reinhardt's Kammerspiele, Berlin, at the Neue Wiener Bühne in Vienna and at the Stadttheater in Münster.

+In 1973, the Irish-language national theatre group Taibhdhearc na Gaillimhe produced an adaptation in the Irish language by Seán Ó Carra entitled Buachaill Báire an Domhain Thiar.

+The play was adapted in 1984 by Trinidadian playwright Mustapha Matura, lifted out of turn-of-the-century Ireland and set down in 1950s Trinidad, and retitled Playboy of the West Indies.

 In 2006, a Mandarin Chinese version of the play set in a hairdressers shop in a Beijing suburb was performed at the Beijing Oriental Theatre.
-It was produced by the Irish contemporary theatre company, Pan Pan.
+It was produced by the Irish contemporary theatre company Pan Pan.
 The play attracted controversy when a member of the audience complained about the shortness of the skirt worn by Sha Sha, playing the Sarah Tansey character.
 Following the complaint, the play was attended by two policemen.

+Between December 2025 and February 2026, a new theatre production, The Playboy of the Western World, is planned in the National Theatre (Lyttelton Theatre) in London.
+This adaption of Synge's story is directed by Caitríona McLaughlin and stars Nicola Coughlan, Éanna Hardwicke and Siobhán McSweeney.

 Operatic and musical

-In 1975 Giselher Klebe's operatic adaption Ein wahrer Held (A True Hero) premiered at the Zurich Opera House.
+In 1975, Giselher Klebe's operatic adaption Ein wahrer Held (A True Hero) premiered at the Zurich Opera House.

 A 2003 operatic rendition by Mark Alburger was produced from 23 to 26 August 2007 by Goat Hall Productions/SF Cabaret Opera at Oakland Metro Opera House, in Oakland, California.
 A musical theatre version, written by Kate Hancock and Richard B. Evans, premiered at the STAGES 2005 musical festival at the Theatre Building Chicago.
 In 2009, a musical adaptation entitled Golden Boy of the Blue Ridge premiered in New York City.
 With music by Peter Mills and a book by Peter Mills and Cara Reichel, the musical transplants the story to 1930s Appalachia and is set to a bluegrass-flavoured score.

+There is a song by American singer-songwriter Connie Converse, on her first album How Sad, How Lovely, that shares a name with the play.